The Complexity of Online Bribery in Sequential Elections: Online Bribery for Specific Election Systems

 For the last part, set the price of the manipulators to 0, the price of the nonmanipulators to 1, and set $k$ to~0. {}~\end{proof} It is interesting to note that, assuming $\p \neq \np$, bribery does not reduce to corresponding online bribery, not even for natural systems.
 For example, Approval-Bribery is NP-complete~\cite[Theorem 4.2]{fal-hem-hem:j:bribery}, but we will show below in Theorem~\ref{t:approval} that $\onlinesystemb{Approval}$ (and even $\onlinesystemwb{Approval}$ and $\onlinesystempb{Approval}$) are in $\p$.

-We end this section with a simple observation about unpriced, unweighted online bribery. \begin{observation} For unpriced, unweighted online bribery, it is always optimal to bribe the last $k$ voters (we don't even have to handle $u$ in a special way).
+We end this section with a simple observation about unpriced, unweighted online bribery. \begin{observation} For unpriced, unweighted online bribery, it is always optimal (meaning that if the briber can reach his or her goal, it can be reached in this way) to bribe the last $k$ voters (we don't even have to handle $u$ in a special way).
 This implies that unpriced, unweighted online bribery is certainly reducible to unweighted online manipulation, and so we inherit those upper bounds. \end{observation}